 A wide range of possibilities exists here.
 As explained above, you may be focused on specific, relatively narrow issues – domestic violence, teen smoking, the pollution of a particular body of water – or broader, but still clearly defined, issues – violence, health, or the environment – or on overarching concerns, such as poverty or quality of life, that embody many issues within them.

 You may also find, in the course of your planning, that even the narrower issues are, in fact, connected to many others.
-You might not be able to have any effect on domestic violence, for instance, without also addressing substance abuse, employment and employment training (which could, in turn, include community economic development), teen pregnancy prevention, parenting skills, adult literacy, police training in handling domestic disputes, etc.
+You might not be able to have any effect on domestic violence, for instance, without also addressing substance use, employment and employment training (which could, in turn, include community economic development), teen pregnancy prevention, parenting skills, adult literacy, police training in handling domestic disputes, etc.

 What criteria will you use to choose what to assess?
 Relevance to community goals, ease of measurement, the existence of similar information (comparison data) from other communities or past years – all of these and many other factors may help you determine which issues you’ll examine.

 Then there’s the question of exactly what you’re going to measure to find out about the areas you’re examining.
 Sometimes, the most telling measures are indirect.
 To measure people’s economic security, for instance, Santa Cruz County, California looks not only at income, but at such issues as consumer spending, building permits, and total agricultural production (agriculture is a major county employer).
 Owensboro-Daviess County, Kentucky includes the numbers of subsidized school lunches and prenatal physician visits among their measures of the status of children.